terminaldweller/milla/README.md

 #### admins

-List of adimns for the bot.
+List of admins for the bot.
 Only admins can use commands.

 ```
 admins = ["admin1", "admin2"]